nyarla/p5-Text-HyperScript/README.md

     Result of attributes sorted by alphabetical according.

-    You could pass to multiple theses types as attribute values:
+    You could pass to theses types as attribute values:

     - `Str`